Origins of Snake Oil: The truth about the most famous restricted COVID-19 study

 Conflict of Interests Galore

 The Editor-in-Chief of the publishing journal is also the author of the study.
 The issue featuring the research paper also included an editorial penned by the study authors, including one Editor-in-Chief.
-The letter gives a sparkling review, making statements not reasonably made from the results of a single study, even if the drug had helped people (sic):
+The letter would give a sparkling review, making statements not reasonably made from the results of a single study, even if the drug had helped people (sic):

 “It’s possible use both in prophylaxis in people exposed to the novel coronavirus and as a curative treatment will probably be promptly evaluated by our Chinese colleagues.
 If clinical data confirm the biological results, the novel coronavirus-associated disease will have become one of the simplest and cheapest to treat and prevent among infectious respiratory diseases.”